What is the Watsonville Area Water Recycling Project?

 How much water do you treat?

-Up to 7.7 million gallons per day is recycled.
+Up to 7.7 million gallons per day can be recycled.

 Where does the recycled water go?

-Recycled water is distributed local farmland near the coast by the coastal distribution system.
-During the rainy season when the growers do not need as much treated water, it is safely discharged one and half miles off shore into the Monterey Bay as highly-treated secondary effluent.
+Recycled water is distributed to local farmland near the coast through the Coastal Distribution System.
+During the rainy season when the growers do not need as much treated water, it is safely discharged one and half miles off shore into the Monterey Bay as highly-treated secondary effluent, which the City of Watsonville monitors closely.

 What is the quality of the recycled water?

-Recycled water is highly disinfected, as well as similar in appearance and safe like potable water, but has the added benefit of nutrients that are useful to plants, making it possible for farmers to use less commercial fertilizers.
+Recycled water is highly disinfected (99.999%) and similar in appearance to potable water, but has the added benefit of nutrients that are useful to plants, making it possible for farmers to use less commercial fertilizers.

 What crops use recycled water?

-Artichokes, broccoli, cauliflower, head and leaf lettuce, strawberries, celery, fennel, Brussels sprouts, radicchio, rapini and cardoni.
+Artichokes, broccoli, cauliflower, head and leaf lettuce, strawberries, celery, fennel, Brussels sprouts, radicchio, rapini and cardoni are some of the many crops that have been grown with recycled water.

 How much does the water cost the growers?

 Growers are assessed fees based on the amount of water used and acreage.
-Using recycled water is less expensive than using well water for irrigation.
+Using recycled water is less expensive than using well water for irrigation when accounting for electircal and upkeep costs.

 How much total water do the growers use?

-Individual growers require different amounts of water, depending on their land size, crops, rainfall and other climate conditions.
-Growers typically require between one and one-half and two acre-feet of water for each acre of crop each year.
+Individual growers require different amounts of water, depending on their land size, soil type, location, crops, rainfall and other climate conditions.
+Growers typically require around two acre-feet of water for each acre of crop each year.

 Has the recycled water you’re delivering ever been contaminated?